 Q: What are the signs and symptoms of breast cancer in men?

-Because early detection is so important in breast cancer, men need to know that this disease can affect them too.
-Symptoms that men should watch for are similar to symptoms of women's breast cancer.
+A: Because early detection is so important in breast cancer, men need to know that this disease can affect them too.
+Signs and symptoms that men should watch for are similar to those of women's breast cancer.
 They include:

 - A lump or swelling in the breast or in lymph nodes under the arm or around the collar bone

 - Dimpled skin around the breast

 - Redness or scaling of the breast or nipple